-Part of what is happening is that the head, neck and torso do need to be stabilized as we shift our balance and move from step to step.
+Part of what is happening is that the head, neck and torso do need to be stabilised as we shift our balance and move from step to step.
 This is necessary and normal to ensure that we don’t wobble all over the place with each step.
-But it would be very desirable if this stabilization could take place in a way that helped transfer the upthrust from the propelling foot and leg on up through the spine and head to maximize the intrinsic, firm, anti-gravity springiness of the whole body in this upward motion against gravity.
+But it would be very desirable if this stabilisation could take place in a way that helped transfer the upthrust from the propelling foot and leg on up through the spine and head to maximise the intrinsic, firm, anti-gravity springiness of the whole body in this upward motion against gravity.
 In this way the spine, and all its associated supporting muscle and connective tissue, is optimally performing its functions as the central support structure of the whole body and the harmonious connector of body parts, smoothly transferring force from one part (in this case one foot and leg) through the entire body without wasting or inefficiently opposing this transmission of energy.

 In Alexandrian terms, the action of putting one foot on a step and applying the necessary push to step up is something we have to “do”; we can choose to do it or not to do it and we can choose how quickly or forcefully to do it.
 The associated shifts of muscle tone throughout the rest of the body happen automatically, they are what would now be called “anticipatory postural adjustments” and “automatic postural responses” (collectively referred to as postural regulation or postural control) and are controlled by our habitual central set mediated by our body schema.
 In Alexander terms we do not “do” these postural adjustments, they do themselves.
 However we can influence them if we wish; in fact we are influencing them all the time with our expectations, thoughts, and intentions.
 The thought that I’m tired and have a heavy bag to carry will influence how my central set prepares me for the effort of climbing the stairs, and probably influence it negatively in increased effort translating into more pulling myself down to push up.
-On the other hand, I could say no to those thoughts (inhibition) and consciously decide (direction) that I’d really like my neck muscles to release upwards so they don’t drag my head down towards the steps, and consciously ask (direct) my back and trunk muscles, as they firm up to stabilize me during the movement, to do it in such a way that I’m lightening up through my spine and keeping my back open for free movement of my ribs for breathing.
+On the other hand, I could say no to those thoughts (inhibition) and consciously decide (direction) that I’d really like my neck muscles to release upwards so they don’t drag my head down towards the steps, and consciously ask (direct) my back and trunk muscles, as they firm up to stabilise me during the movement, to do it in such a way that I’m lightening up through my spine and keeping my back open for free movement of my ribs for breathing.
 In other words neck free, head forward and up, back lengthening and widening.

 So the directions are not something that I “do”; they are a means of consciously influencing automatic shifts in muscle tone throughout the body that precede and accompany all activity.
 If my past experiences have built up in me a central set that tends towards a predominant collapse of head towards trunk and some parts of the trunk into the low back and hips, and/or an overly rigid bracing of some other parts so that they are less available for movement if necessary (all of which compromises our natural anti-gravity springiness); then conscious inhibition and direction can help steer those automatic postural adjustments in a more efficient direction.
 Knowing that some shifts of muscle tone are inevitably going to take place as I climb the steps, and that preparations for that will already be happening as I approach the steps, I use conscious intention to ask for these tonal shifts not to drag me down and make the task harder but to take place in a way that lightens me up.
 I am helping to make better use of the potential springiness of my whole structure to make movement lighter and easier as my muscular energy becomes more coherent, everything working together to aid me in the direction I want to go in rather than fighting against myself.
 Referring back to Post 3 in this series, we can say that if I stop doing the wrong thing and ask instead for automatic adjustments and responses that will keep me closer to my natural resilient length and width, the responses that emerge will be more in harmony with the structure of my body.

-In this one simple example we can find aspects of doing and non-doing, inhibition and direction, faulty sensory appreciation, the influence of thought or intention on coordination, and primary control in the sense that I am especially interested in the organization of neck and back muscles that will be involved in stabilizing and supporting my head and trunk.
+In this one simple example we can find aspects of doing and non-doing, inhibition and direction, faulty sensory appreciation, the influence of thought or intention on coordination, and primary control in the sense that I am especially interested in the organisation of neck and back muscles that will be involved in stabilising and supporting my head and trunk.
 And we can see how all that fits beautifully with modern concepts such as anticipatory postural adjustments, central set, automatic postural responses, and body schema.